New Estimates on the bounds of Brunel's operator: Properties of the Brunel Operator

-Notice that $T$ is not power bounded, but it is mean-bounded.
+Notice that $T$ is not power-bounded, but it is mean-bounded.
 However, there are $x \in \mathbb{R}^2$ such that $M_N(T)x$ doesn't even converge.
 In spite of this, as the above theorem shows, we have $\sup_n\|A^n\|< \infty$.
-We also, remarkably, have that $A^nx$ converges for all $x \in \mathbb{R}^2$ (see \cite{preprint}).
-A direct computation of the Brunel operator for this example is done in the appendix. \end{remark}
+A direct computation of the Brunel operator for this example is done in the appendix.

-The technique of the next result comes from \cite{Krengel} (pg.
-212-13). \begin{lem} Define: Then for any $K\geq 1$ there exists a constant $\gamma(K)>0$ such that $ \gamma(K) \leq c(n,p) \leq 1$ holds for all $n,p$ such that $n^2 \leq p K$. \end{lem} \begin{proof} The fact that $c(n,p)\leq 1$ is shown in Lemma \ref{sean_lemma}.
-Taking the natural log of both sides of $c(n,p)$, we get that:

-Now, since $n^2 \leq Kp$, the above becomes an alternating series with the absolute value of the terms decreasing (by combining adjacent terms with the same sign).
-Since the terms approach zero, $\log[c(n,p)]$ is bounded, and: